Nathalie Delon: Later life

 In 2006, Delon published a memoir, Pleure pas, c'est pas grave (Don't cry, it isn't serious).
-Le Figaro described it as an account of "her darker period, her marriage to Delon, her descent into hell with drugs.
+Le Figaro described it as an account of "her darker period, her marriage to [Alain] Delon, her descent into hell with drugs.
 But still full of life, she also recounts the exceptional encounters she has had with people who made her laugh and who make us laugh too.
 Delightful and entertaining anecdotes".

 Nathalie Delon died at the age of 79 in Paris on 21 January 2021 from pancreatic cancer.